-The formal process to develop a plan is expected to take around 18 – 24 months and includes consultation, legal examination of the draft plan and a referendum of the community to approve it.
-97% of residents responding to the Parish Plan consultation supported the development of a neighbourhood plan for Tollerton and the Parish Council had taken the first step of notifying Rushcliffe Borough Council of te area that the plan should cover.
+The formal process to develop a plan is expected to take several years and includes consultation, legal examination of the draft plan and a referendum of the community to approve it.
+97% of residents responding to the Parish Plan consultation supported the development of a neighbourhood plan for Tollerton and the Parish Council had completed the first step of notifying Rushcliffe Borough Council of the area that the plan should cover.

 There are a number of stages that the neighbourhood plan has to go through before it can be completed.
 These are listed below.
 Residents interested in getting involved are encouraged to get in touch by emailing us

 |1.
 Consult on starting a plan – Spring 2016

 – Support of 97% of respondents

 – Parish plan priorities for Tollerton refreshed and updated

 |2.
 Designate plan area – Summer / Autumn 2016

 – Parish council applied to Rushcliffe for all of Tollerton parish to be included in the plan area